 I recommend using Homebrew or Macports with which you can install all required features to use NEST and NNGT with graph-tool.
-The following command lines are used with python 2.7 since it is what people are used to but I recommend using version 3.5 or higher (replace all 27/2.7 by 35/3.5).
+The following command lines are used with python 3.7 but you can use any python >= 3.5 (just replace all 37/3.7 by the desired version).